The Story Behind MyShittyBackpack®

 MyShittyBackpack® is a family-owned business where each one contributes in their own way.
 Whether it be my seventeen-year-old daughter Angelina taking videos and photos or my nineteen-year-old son Louis coming up with the name of the business in an offhand remark, we all have input.

 My name is Christelle and I am a sixty-year-old mother of four.
 I started MyShittyBackpack® in 2019.
 My first adventure came at the age of five when I traveled alone on a plane to visit family in the south of France.
 I absolutely loved everything about the entire experience, and my love for travel has been a part of me ever since.
+At 13 and 14 years of age, in the 70s, I travelled to England twice on my own from France and loved the freedom it brought me.
+Back then going to England was like going to the other side of the planet.

 I also have a love for quality fabrics in natural fibers, and backpacks, which is also rooted in my childhood.
 These two loves combined to plant a seed in my unconscious mind that would eventually sprout over fifty years later into the idea that was the genesis of this business.